Best Starter Drum Kit for Adults 2024. Standouts Under $1000

 • Good build quality and sound

-The shells are made out of genuine poplar hardwood and come equipped with Remo drum heads which is a respected drum head brand.
 These features normally command a higher price range, but Ashthorpe is able to pack it all together while keeping the price really low.
-It's not just about the features because build quality exceeds what you'd normally expect from a beginner kit.
-The kit's good build quality, poplar hardwood shells and Remo heads result in good bounce, volume and dynamic response.
+It’s not just about the features because build quality exceeds what you’d normally expect from a beginner kit.
+The kit’s good build quality, poplar hardwood shells, and Remo’s heads result in a good bounce, volume, and dynamic response.

 The included brass cymbals are not as good though, but they should be adequate for beginners.
-Also don't expect the included hardware to be as good and reliable as more expensive ones.
+Also, don’t expect the included hardware to be as good and reliable as more expensive ones.

-Along with its impressive specs, it comes with everything you need to start playing down to a pair of drumsticks, a drum key and even a padded drum throne.
+Along with its impressive specs, it comes with everything you need to start playing down to a pair of drumsticks, a drum key, and even a padded drum throne.
 When it comes to value, this kit is hard to beat.
-The Ashthorpe 5-piece drum set comes in 4 color variations: Black, Blue, Red and Silver.
+The Ashthorpe 5-piece drum set comes in 4 color variations: Black, Blue, Red, and Silver.

 If you want an affordable, complete down to the tiniest details drum set, the Ashthorpe is a good kit to look into for the beginning of your drumming journey.